Pilot Motor Car Company: Models

+Lorraine and Pilots demise

-The firm took over the local Lorraine, but that could not help it survive long beyond the 1920-21 depression.
+The firm took over the local Lorraine automobile manufacturer, but that could not help it survive long beyond the 1920-21 depression.
 A few Lorraine hearses were produced before that marque was discontinued.
-The Pilot Motor Car Company was forced into receivership in 1923 by what George Seidel described as "cut-throat tactics of Eastern money interests."
+The Pilot Motor Car Company was forced into receivership in 1923 by what Seidel described as "cut-throat tactics of Eastern money interests."
 The last Pilots were produced in early 1924, and the factory was then sold to a local businessman for $28,500.